-The Southern Regional Assembly is the Irish partner on EMPOWER, a project approved under the Interreg Europe Programme 2014-2020 and is funded by the European Regional Development Fund (ERDF).
+The Southern Regional Assembly is a partner on EMPOWER, a project approved under the Interreg Europe Programme 2014-2020 - part-funded by the European Regional Development Fund (ERDF).
 The project brings together 9 partners from Slovenia, Portugal, Italy, Ireland, France, Sweden, Poland, Germany and Spain, with a total budget of €2.23m.

 EMPOWER aims to identify good practices in the use of ICT systems for energy monitoring in medium-sized situations (different size and use of buildings, old, new or renovated), analyse critical success factors and how these tools are linked to financing of the refurbishments.

 EMPOWER innovatively addresses two urgent challenges in European cities and regions, the opportunity to reduce CO2 emissions from buildings using new technology and better management, and the need for more investment to meet the EU’s CO2 reduction targets.
 The potential is considerable but progress is slow.
 Energy monitoring systems are available for individual houses and large schemes, but little exists for medium sized schemes.

 - analysing partner plans through peer review;

 - identifying good practices that will improve these plans, studying them through Study Visits, importing good practices via special workshops and Regional Action Plans;

 - developing cost-effective energy monitoring systems and using these in existing buildings and to attract private investment;

 - building the capacity of all relevant public authorities including ERDF Managing Authorities.